81820609/testris_NEAT/README.md

 ## How do AI play the Tetris

-The decision of ai make in Tetris is after-state decision, which means that ai will compare the score of every position the current block put in and choose the best one.
+The decision ai making in Tetris is after-state decision, which means that ai will compare the score of every position the current block put in and choose the best one.

-According to paper, the input information to neural work is prefer hand-designed feature than raw screen input.
+According to papers, the input information to neural work is prefer hand-designed feature than raw screen input.
 The preformance of former input would much better than the other one.

 Also, many papper recommend that the hand=designed features are :